 Are You Allowed to Wear Logos and Brands?

-Unlike daily casual wear, your clothing when working in a healthcare environment should be mainly free from logos and branding.
+Unlike daily casual wear, your clothing attire when working in a healthcare environment should be mainly free from logos and branding.
 Meaning, rather than a designer t-shirt or a sport’s team sweatshirt under your white coat, opt out for any solid colors without detailed branding.
-By wearing specific brands, you provide the opportunity to tie yourself with certain opinions and values, allowing patients and coworkers to assume characteristics about you.
+By wearing specific brands, you provide the opportunity to tie yourself with certain opinions and values, allowing a coworker's and a patient's perception to assume characteristics about you.
 Avoiding large logos helps to keep you bipartisan so that you and your patients can experience a neutral and unbiased relationship.

 But this doesn’t mean you have to sacrifice your individuality!
 Small details go a long way — add enamel pins to your jacket or wear colorful, cute, and protective compression socks to embrace your style.
 This way, you can remain within dress code guidelines while still letting your personality shine through.